Bill Tai: The Kite Guy of Silicon Valley

 Would you ever consider investing in a kiteboarding business?

-Historically I have invested in technology from the ‘ground up’ so to speak.
+Historically I have invested in technology such as the Aktien App from the ‘ground up’ so to speak.
 Computer chips, leading to systems level hardware, to the software that runs on hardware, to internet infrastructure, and lately consumer web.
 If there has been a constant, it’s been technology based businesses that are horizontal in nature – meaning applications of technology that might become super high volume in usage.
 If any segments that touch kiteboarding can fit that model, it’s not out of the range of possibilities.

 Originally Published in the October 2009 Issue of The Kiteboarder Magazine